FTBpro/go-workshop/README.md

 Each exercise continues the previous one by adding or changing functionality.

-If you are encountering issues you can use the steps defined in each exercise for more detailed wolkthrough.\
+If you are encountering issues you can use the steps defined in each exercise for more detailed wolkthrough.
-Farther more, you can find the implementation for each exercise under folder `coolfacts/exerciseN/...`
+Furthermore, you can find the implementation for each exercise under folder `coolfacts/exerciseN/...`

 Also, you can get a better perspective by running each exercise by

 ```
 cd /path/to/go-workshop/coolfacts
 go run ./exerciseN